 Chase Freedom Unlimited vs. Capital One Quicksilver highlights

-Since these two cards are quite similar, let’s look closely at the benefits to determine which one can be most useful for your wallet.
+Let’s take a close look at the benefits of each card to determine which one might be most useful for your wallet.

 Sign-up bonus winner: Tie

-However, the Chase card pulls ahead when you strategize with other cards.
-You can pair the Chase Freedom Unlimited Card with the Chase Sapphire Preferred Card or the Chase Sapphire Reserve to convert your cash back to Chase Ultimate Rewards, unlocking redemption options and boosting your points by 25 or 50 percent, respectively.
+If you want to redeem rewards for travel, for example, you can pair the Chase Freedom Unlimited with the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, then convert your cash back to Chase Ultimate Rewards to unlock redemption options and boost your points by 25 percent or 50 percent for travel, respectively.

-Both cards offer zero percent APR for 15 months on both purchases and balance transfers.
+Both credit cards offer a 0 percent intro APR for 15 months on purchases.
 Even after the 15 months are up, the APRs are still very similar, depending on your creditworthiness.
-The APR range for Chase Freedom Unlimited is 16.49 – 25.24 percent variable, while the Capital One Quicksilver ranges from 15.49 – 25.49 percent variable.
+The APR range for Chase Freedom Unlimited is 14.99 percent to 23.74 percent variable, while the Capital One Quicksilver ranges from 14.99 percent to 24.99 percent variable.

 Foreign transaction fee: Capital One Quicksilver